 Lange’s involvement in animal rights began when she went vegetarian as a teenager after seeing how animals are raised on factory farms.
 Before joining PETA, she organized anti-captivity campaigns for a marine-mammal conservation organization in California.
 Lange graduated cum laude with a degree in political science from Loyola University New Orleans.

-Senior Vice President of Media Campaigns
+Senior Vice President of Media Relations

 Senior Vice President of Cruelty Investigations

-As the senior vice president of PETA’s Cruelty Investigations Department, Daphna Nachminovitch has overseen countless cruelty cases and many undercover investigations.
+As the senior vice president of PETA’s Cruelty Investigations Department, Daphna Nachminovitch has overseen countless cruelty cases and many eyewitness investigations.
 Her staff fields hundreds of calls every week from concerned citizens around the world.

 In one high-profile case, Nachminovitch worked with state and federal officials in what may be the largest animal seizure in history: Nearly 27,000 animals were confiscated from international exotic-animal dealer U.S. Global Exotics in Texas.
 The company was shut down overnight, and its operator is now a federal fugitive.

 In another of Nachminovitch’s record-breaking cases, PETA’s investigation of Global Captive Breeders prompted law-enforcement officials to charge the company’s owner and manager with 106 counts of felony cruelty to animals.
 Sixteen thousand rats and 600 reptiles were seized from the facility in the largest seizure of rats in U.S. history and the largest-ever seizure of animals in California.